Studying Japanese gives you a broad knowledge of the language, culture and literature of Japan.

 Language proficiency and cultural awareness are intimately connected, so with a background in Japanese you can develop an in-depth understanding of Japanese culture.

 Where can Japanese take you?

 New Zealand and Japan enjoy significant trade and cultural ties.
-With a background in Japanese you can acquire an in-depth understanding of Japanese culture.
 You can develop the skills and knowledge needed to bridge cultural gaps and work in social and business environments.